Managing animal pests

-For detailed information on control methods, implementation and monitoring for feral rabbits read ‘Best Practice rabbit control’ on the National Pest Control Agencies website.
+For detailed information on control methods, implementation and monitoring for feral rabbits read ‘Best Practice rabbit control’.

 Timing is important for poisoning.
 March to August immediately prior breeding is the optimum time for poisoning.
 In August to February, it is difficult to poison due to territorial behaviours during breeding and an abundance of natural food.
 Bait shyness can be avoided when correct practices are used.
 Control history is relevant.
 If previous control has been unsuccessful, shyness may be developing.

 Shooting can be done throughout the year as required.
 For night shooting to be effective at least 70% of the area needs to be accessible.

 Fumigation does not require the rabbit to eat bait so is effective in areas where bait shyness is a problem.
 It is labourintensive but is effective when used in the breeding season to control young rabbits that don’t move from the burrow.
 Phosphine is most commonly used.